bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Monster-Hunters.md

 ## "Fell" Fellerrum
 Another hunter who went north
-In Snowcrest pledged to a house.
+In Snowcrest pledged to the wolfhouse house.
 Had mastery of mutation and had transfigured features like the beasts you hunted.

 # Relics